ckeditor/ckeditor5/docs/getting-started/setup/menubar.md

 	} );
 ```

-### Decoupled editor, Balloon editor and Multi-root editor
+### Other editor types

 When using the Decoupled, Balloon or Multi-root editor, you will need to insert the menu bar in a desired place yourself.
-The menu bar HTML element is available under the `editor.ui.menuBarView.element` property.
+The menu bar HTML element is available under the {@link module:ui/editorui/editoruiview~EditorUIView#menuBarView `editor.ui.view.menuBarView.element`} property.

 ```html
 	<div id="menuBarContainer"></div>